 To replace the gas control valve/thermostat, reassemble in reverse order.
-IMPORTANT: This water heater has a resettable thermal switch installed.
-DO NOT attempt to disable or modify this feature in any way.
 When replacing the gas valve, thread a correctly sized pipe into the inlet and use it to turn the gas valve (clockwise.)
 DO NOT OVER TIGHTEN, damage may result.

-- Be sure to use approved Teflon® tape or pipe joint compound on the gas piping connections and fitting on the back of the gas control valve that screws into tank. - Be sure to remove the pilot ferrule nut from the new gas control valve/thermostat. - Turn the gas supply on and check the gas supply and gas valve for leaks.
-Test the supply connections by brushing on an approved noncorrosive leak detection solution.
-Bubbles forming indicate a leak.
+- Be sure to use approved Teflon® tape or pipe joint compound on the gas piping connections and fitting on the back of the gas control valve that screws into tank. - Be sure to remove the pilot ferrule nut from the new gas control valve/thermostat. - Turn the gas supply on and check for leaks.
+Test all connections by brushing on an approved noncorrosive leak-detection solution.
+Bubbles will show a leak.
 Correct any leak found. - Be sure tank is completely filled with water before lighting and activating the water heater.
-Follow the "Lighting Instructions" on page 16.
-With the water heater lit check for leaks at the manifold and pilot connections.
-Bubbles forming indicate a leak.
-Correct any leak found. - If additional information is required, contact the Service Department at: 1-877-817-6750.
+Follow the "Lighting Instructions" - If additional information is required, contact the Service Department at: 1-877-817-6750.

-TEFLON is a registered trademark of E.I.
+TEFLON® is a registered trademark of E.I.
 Du Pont De Nemours and Company.

-Flame LockTM Safety System Operational Checklist
+Flame LockTMSafety System Operational Checklist

-- 1. Manifold door gasket properly sealed. - Viewport not damaged or cracked. - 3.
+- 1. Burner door gasket properly sealed. - 2.
+Viewport not damaged or cracked. - 3.
 Flame-trap free of debris and undamaged. - 4.
 Two piece wire connector properly installed. - 5.
 No leaks at pilot and manifold connection. - 6.
-Manifold door screws securely tightened. - 7.
-Depress the button on the thermal switch.
+Burner door screws securely tightened.